KLM: Livery and uniforms

 KLM has utilized several major liveries since its founding, with numerous variations on each.
 Initially, many aircraft featured a bare-metal fuselage with a stripe above the windows bearing the phrase "The Flying Dutchman".
 The rudder was divided into three segments and painted to match the Dutch flag.
 Later aircraft types sometimes bore a white upper fuselage, and additional detail striping and titling.
 In the mid-1950s, the livery was changed to feature a split cheatline in two shades of blue on a white upper fuselage and angled blue stripes on the vertical stabilizer.
 The tail stripes were later enlarged and made horizontal, and the then-new crown logo was placed in a white circle.
 The final major variation of this livery saw the vertical stabilizer painted completely white with the crown logo in the center.
 All versions of this livery had small "KLM Royal Dutch Airlines" titles, first in red, and later in blue.

 Since 1971, the KLM livery has primarily featured a bright blue fuselage, with variations on the striping and details.
 Originally a wide, dark blue cheatline covered the windows and was separated from the light grey lower fuselage by a thin white stripe.
 The KLM logo was placed centrally on the white tail and the front of the fuselage.
 In December 2002, KLM introduced an updated livery in which the white strip was removed and the dark-blue cheatline was significantly narrowed.
 The bright blue colour was retained and now covers most of the fuselage.
 The KLM logo was placed more centrally on the fuselage while its position on the tail and the tail design remained the same.
 In 2014, KLM modified its livery with a swooping cheatline that wraps around the entire forward fuselage.
 The livery was first introduced on Embraer 190s.

 In April 2010, KLM introduced new uniforms for its female cabin attendants, ground attendants and pilots at KLM and KLM Cityhopper.
 The new uniform was designed by Dutch couturier Mart Visser.
 It retains the KLM blue colour that was introduced in 1971 and adds a touch of orange—the national colour of the Netherlands.

+In August 2024, KLM introduced a brand new livery on its first Airbus A321neo with the blue section now fully covers the nose dome and the SkyTeam logo together with the Air France-KLM Group logo moved from the nose section to the tail section.
+The logo and the font has also been changed slightly for a more modernized feel.